Help! I Don’t Know What Type of User Research To Do

 Start by selecting one of the three buckets, based on what you’d like to learn in your research.
 These are loosely correlated to the design stages 1) Discover & Define, 2) Design & Deliver, and 3) Measure & Learn.
 Next you’ll be presented with a series of yes / no questions.
 The purpose here is to uncover what you already know about your users, and what you’d like to learn.
 A few clicks later and you’ll have a recommendation!

 Keep in mind that this tool shouldn’t override your own thinking and expertise.
-There’s always going to be weird and wonderful circumstances that call for special research considerations, and it won’t necessarily cater to those scenarios.
+There are always going to be weird and wonderful circumstances that call for special research considerations, and it won’t necessarily cater to those scenarios.
 What Recommend-a-Method can do is guide you towards a good research option based on what you want to learn from your users.

 The concept is still in its early days and I’m keen to evolve it further.
 With the help of some awesome UX folks at SEEK, we’ve started adding onto the tool with the goal of making it a one-stop research shop.
 Stay tuned!